Jason2Brownlee/blog/content/posts/sauna-dose-response-curve.md

 I was thinking about how sauna is supposed to reduce all cause morality, according to some random paper.

-I asked GPT DeepResearch to find the paper and summarize the data.
+I asked GPTSearch to find the paper and summarize the data.

 We found: